SinanTang/WordGame/README.md

 Scrabble is a popular two-to-four player word game.
 This is a program to implement a two-player version of Scrabble with GUI in Python.

 I call it Trabble (t[wo-sc]rabble).

 Part of the codes come from my solution to Problem Sets 5-6 in the MIT600 (2008 fall) course.
-I like to elaborate on the original program and add GUI to this word game, though I myself is extremely bad at Scrabble.
+I like to elaborate on the original program and add GUI to this word game, though I myself am extremely bad at Scrabble.

 #### Rules of  Trabble: